mbuechner/beagen/README.md

 | beagen.ddbapikey    | API key of Deutsche Digitale Bibliothek ([request](https://www.deutsche-digitale-bibliothek.de/user/apikey) and [documentation](https://api.deutsche-digitale-bibliothek.de/))    |

 ## Container build
 If you like to build the Docker container by yourself, please follow these steps.
-(Not necessary if you use the [pre-build container at Docker Hub](https://hub.docker.com/r/mbuechner/beagen/).)
+(Not necessary if you use the [pre-build container at GitHub](https://github.com/mbuechner/beagen/pkgs/container/beagen%2Fbeagen).)

 1. Checkout GitHub repository: `git clone https://github.com/mbuechner/beagen`
 2. Go into folder: `cd beagen`